-G Eugene Pichler, the author of the book, The Transsexual Delusion—The Men and Women Who Transgress Gender Norms, recommends self-identifying transsexuals with an affected autogynephilic addiction undergo anticonvulsant therapy to alleviate symptoms of the behavioral addiction.
+G Eugene Pichler, the author of the book, The Transsexual Delusion—The Men and Women Who Transgress Gender Norms, recommends self-identifying transsexuals with an affected autogynephilic addiction take the anticonvulsant medication, Vigabatrin, for approximately ninety days to alleviate symptoms.

 The case study profiled in chapter eleven of the book, The Transsexual Delusion—The Men and Women Who Transgress Gender Norms, who underwent anticonvulsant therapy for an ancillary mental disorder and watched his interests in transsexualism evaporate, took Epival (Divalproex Sodium) 1,500 mg./day, for approximately four months.
+Divalproic acid is an anticonvulsant medicaton, similar to Vigabatrin, primarily used in the treatment of epilepsy and other seizure disorders.
+Vigabatrin was not available in North America at the time the subject of the case study took the medication.
 The case study filled out a prescription for the medication on February 08, 2000 and a second time on March 20, 2000.

 Consult a medical practitioner for the correct dosage level for you.

-Self-identifying transitioners on Divalproex Sodium will exhibit a dramatic change in their interest level towards a gender transition after just 21 days on the medication.
+Self-identifying transitioners on Vigabatrin will exhibit a dramatic change in their interest level towards a gender transition after just 21 days on the medication.
 However, if the medication is stopped too soon, an individuals' proclivities towards a gender transition may re-emerge.
-Therefore, Pichler recommends that individuals exhibiting autogynephilic addiction should stay on Divalproex Sodium for the full 90-day duration.
+Therefore, Pichler recommends that individuals exhibiting autogynephilic addiction should stay on Vigabatrin or another anticonvulsant for the full 90-day duration.
 After the 90-day period the symptoms of the behavioral addiction should be completely alleviated and the affected individual can be taken off the medication.

 On the event the symptoms return, repeat the treatment as needed.